Kashuab/mobx-depot/README.md

 As is common in early development, there are currently a slew of limitations that will be addressed in the future:

-- Only React & TypeScript supported
+- Only TypeScript supported
+- React utilities are always generated, this is planned to be optional
 - Must provide a URL for introspection, providing a `schema.graphql` file is not supported
 - Object types in your schema must include an `id: String!` field
 - GraphQL Subscriptions are not supported